Ayoub-sadaoui/say-note-documentation/LATEX_TEMPLATE_README.md

-# VoiceNotion LaTeX Documentation Template
+# SayNote LaTeX Documentation Template

-This directory contains a comprehensive LaTeX template for creating technical documentation for the VoiceNotion application.
+This directory contains a comprehensive LaTeX template for creating technical documentation for the SayNote application.
 The template is designed to provide a professional, academic-style document that can be used for various purposes, including technical specifications, user manuals, and project documentation.

 ## Contents

-- `voicenotion_template.tex` - Main LaTeX document
+- `SayNote_template.tex` - Main LaTeX document
-- `voicenotion_commands.tex` - List of voice commands for inclusion in the main document
+- `SayNote_commands.tex` - List of voice commands for inclusion in the main document
-- `voicenotion_diagrams.tex` - TikZ diagrams for architecture and workflows
+- `SayNote_diagrams.tex` - TikZ diagrams for architecture and workflows
-- `voicenotion_toc_structure.tex` - Detailed table of contents structure
+- `SayNote_toc_structure.tex` - Detailed table of contents structure
-- `voicenotion_introduction.tex` - Introduction chapter content
+- `SayNote_introduction.tex` - Introduction chapter content
 - `Makefile` - Automation script for compiling the document
 - `LATEX_TEMPLATE_README.md` - This file
 - `UNIVERSITY_COVER_README.md` - Instructions for the university-style cover page